Added over 11 years ago

 Rate this playground

-written almost 4 years ago
+written about 6 years ago

 The new Eltham Lower Park is a celebration of two of my favourite topics: inclusiveness and indigenous flora and fauna.
 The park's theme is the Eltham Copper Butterfly and if you read all the information panels you'll come away with a pretty good knowledge of the unique relationship between the butterfly, the sweet bursaria tree and ants!